trktuhin/TheAddressBook/README.md

 This system helps one to manage his address books.
 There is different types of books including family, office etc. Each address book holds a collection of entries including their name, email, city, contact number and address.
 To get these facilities user must register with the system first.
 Here I have provided a project demo video and a project report along with all documents related to this project.You can check those out.
 Thanks for your time.
+NB: Before running this project on your computer you will need to update database for all migrations.
+Go to Nuget Package Manager console and then type "update database".
+Then you are all set to run and use the system properly.